Alcohol and scrotal cancer. Are they linked? That is, does drinking alcohol increase the risk of forming cancer of the scrotum? In a word, no.

 After studying the findings of research around the world, that’s the conclusion of major medical organizations.
 They include the American Cancer Society, National Institutes of Health, American Society of Clinical Oncology, and others.

-In addition, these conclusions about alcohol and scrotal cancer risk apply to wine, beer and distilled spirits.
+These conclusions about alcohol and scrotal cancer risk apply to wine, beer and distilled spirits.

 Scrotal Cancer Risk Factors

-Risk factors for scrotal cancer include:
+Risk factors for scrotal cancer include any of these.

 - Occupation.
-Those working in certain occupations are at more risk.
+Those working in some occupations are at more risk.
 These include working in chimney sweeping, parafin, shale oil, cotton spinning, and machine operation.
 Also those in petroleum wax pressing, screw-making, and automatic lathe operating.

 The incidence of scrotal cancer has doubled over the past 30 years.
 Men should be alert to any sore on the scrotum.
 Especially if it ulcerates or opens they should see a doctor.
-Fortunately, most lumps on the scrotum are harmless.
+Most lumps on the scrotum are harmless.
 But a man should take any sore seriously.
 Better safe than sorry.

 Moderate Drinking Benefits Health